 The weight loss industry mirage

-They attract consumers with promises of incredible results within weeks—sometimes days!
-And yet, according to studies, weight loss programs and natural products seldom work . . . if ever!
+They lure consumers with tantalizing promises of concrete results after a few weeks or even days of use, but according to studies, weight loss programs and natural products work little or not at all.

-In the latest Obesity Canada guidelines, published for doctors and the general population, an entire chapter is dedicated to the commercial weight loss industry.
-Marie-Philippe Morin, from the Faculty of Medicine and Research Centre at the University Institute of Cardiology and Respirology of Quebec, Marie-France Langlois, from University of Sherbrooke, and Yoni Freedhoff, from the University of Ottawa, pored through the latest scientific literature in order to establish these guidelines.
-Note that these guidelines were developed for patients who are overweight or obese—a group of individuals who are more likely to consume the aforementioned products and programs.
+In Obesity Canada's latest guidelines, published for physicians and the general population, an entire chapter is dedicated to the commercial weight-loss industry.
+Marie-Philippe Morin, from the Faculty of Medicine and Research Centre of the Institut universitaire de cardiologie et de pneumologie de Québec, Marie-France Langlois, from the Université de Sherbrooke, and Yoni Freedhoff, from the University of Ottawa, have scoured the current scientific literature to draft these recommendations.
+Please note: these recommendations are designed for overweight and obese patients, who are more likely to consume the products or programs mentioned above.

-The weight loss and maintenance industry is huge and is expected to reach 278.95 billion dollars by 2023.
-"When someone is desperate to lose weight, they don't always have clear judgement when it comes to what the industry has to offer,” points out Marie-Philippe Morin, co-writer of Obesity Canada’s guidelines.
+The weight-loss and weight-maintenance industry is huge, expected to reach $278.95 billion by 2023.
+"When you're desperate, you don't always have an informed judgment about everything the industry has to offer," denotes Marie-Philippe Morin, who co-authored the guidelines.

-Certain programs that combine nutrition, physical fitness, and support (think Jenny Craig®, Nutrisystem®, Optifast®, and WW®), can lead to modest weight loss.
-"There are good tools available, but you need to be reasonable when it comes to your long-term goals and weight loss," says Dr. Morin.
-We’re all familiar with the refrain: patients often gain back the weight the moment they stop the program.
-“According to studies, the number one key to success is consistency.
-People need to stick to the program for as long as possible in order to maintain their results,” concludes Dr. Morin.
+Some programs that combine nutrition, exercise and support, such as Jenny Craig®, Nutrisystem®, Optifast® and WW®, may result in modest weight loss.
+"There are some good tools out there, but you have to be careful when it comes to goals and long-term weight loss," says Dr. Morin.
+Patients often regain the weight lost when they leave the program.
+"The number-one success factor in studies is adherence," she says.
+This means that people must continue the program they've started for as long as possible in order to maintain the results they've achieved.